it-teaching-abo-akademi/2017-web-development-project-dbjork/README.md

 Getting the chart window to display properly e.g. on small devices will require more work

 Know bugs:
-There is a bug in creating the chart data for a newly added stock.
-Workaround: reload the page and the graph should display properly

 Bear in mind that this is my first React project, it will reflect my current